-I set out about 2.00pm on Good Friday this year with my wife Alison in search of the two caves.
+I set out about 2.00pm on Good Friday this year with my wife Alison in search of two caves: Percy Bysshe and Cove.
 The Carrick Little car park was full.
 About twenty other cars had parked on the road, so we took our chances and drove up the lane which runs along the side of the official car park.
 There are now two places offering camping and toilet facilities before you come to the Mourne Wall.
 They both charge £3 per stay or £5 overnight.
 The first one you come to has glamping pods for hire which look out over the sea.

 We went through the gate in the wall and walked along the well-worn path at the side of the Annalong wood.
 The path continues on when the trees come to an end, crossing a small stream at the entrance to the Annalong Valley.
 The higher ground, marked on the Ordnance Survey map as Percy Bysshe, rises on the right as you continue towards the Blue Lough.
 I came armed with a photograph of the entrance to the cave which had been posted by LandyLiam on the NI-wild forum.
 The cave itself is not actually visible from the path, but there is a grassy trail worn by visitors which leads up to the entrance.
 Alison is standing in front of the cave mouth which is small – look for the recessed area shown behind her head to locate it.